covao/TatamiRacer/doc/HowToSetupSoftware.md

 # How To Setup Software

 TatamiRacer can use Donkey Car software.
-This article is installation of Donkey car software and custaiization for TatamiRacer.
+This article is installation of Donkey car software and custamiization for TatamiRacer.

 # Install Raspberry Pi OS using Raspberry Pi Imager
 1. Download Raspberry pi Imager from [Raspberry Pi official site](https://www.raspberrypi.org/software/).